jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 ### grid-template

-- Shorthand for the above: `rows / columns`
+- Shorthand for the above: `grid-template-rows / grid-template-columns`

 ### grid-auto-flow